‘Copycat Killer’ Becomes The First Taiwanese Series On Netflix’s Global Top 10 Chart For Non-English TV

 With over 17.7 million hours of global viewing as of 3 April, Copycat Killer sits proudly at the No. 2 spot on Netflix’s Global Top 10 chart for non-English TV.

-The series which was in Top 10 across 20 countries and regions on Netflix, earned the #1 spot in Taiwan, Hong Kong and Singapore.
+The Netflix series which was in Top 10 across 20 countries and regions, earned the #1 spot in Taiwan, Hong Kong and Singapore.

 Additionally, Copycat Killer entered the Daily Top 10 TV list in 19 territories just a week after its release.
 It gained fame in European markets such as Greece and Romania too.
 Qatar, the United Arab Emirates, Kuwait and Bahrain in the Middle East couldn’t escape the Copycat Killer thrill as well.